boazbk/tcs/lec_03_computation.md

 We can consider even more general models of computation, where instead of AND/OR/NOT or NAND, we use other operations (see [othergatessec](){.ref} below).
 It turns out that Boolean circuits are equivalent in power to such models as well.
 The fact that all these different ways to define computation lead to equivalent models shows that we are "on the right track".
-It justifies the seemingly arbitrary choices that we've made of using AND/OR/NOT or NAND as our basic operations, since these choices do not affect the computational model of our power.
+It justifies the seemingly arbitrary choices that we've made of using AND/OR/NOT or NAND as our basic operations, since these choices do not affect the power of our computational model.
 Equivalence results such as [equivalencemodelsthm](){.ref} mean that we can easily translate between Boolean circuits, NAND circuits, NAND-CIRC programs and the like.
 We will use this ability later on in this book, often shifting to the most convenient formulation without making a big deal about it.
 Hence we will not worry too much about the distinction between, for example, Boolean circuits and NAND-CIRC programs.